 Learn about Support tickets

 To get onboard with Support, add email addresses and agents, set up the Web Widget, and view a sample support ticket.
-Follow the links on The Suite Support onboarding page to perform these tasks.
+Follow the links on the onboarding page to perform these tasks.

 Onboarding tasks in this section include: